MOOG TAURUS 1 BASS PEDALS - RESTORATION/ REPAIR

 _________________________________________

-I replaced the front adjustable feet and added rubber feet to the bottom-rear to keep the bull from sliding around.
+MISCELLANEOUS PARTS I replaced the front adjustable feet and added rubber feet to the bottom-rear to keep the bull from sliding around.

-I purchased some new control knobs that are very close to the originals.
+I purchased some new control knobs that are very close to the originals. _________________________________________

-BLANK PRESET CHART
+BLANK PRESET CHART _________________________________________

 After all of the above work, and a factory alignment, the Taurus 1 was ready for action!
+For a synth that is 42 Years old in 2018 it has fared well!